 This firm’s debt collection process begins with the serving of a demand package.

 The demand package includes a demand letter, selected documents that support your claim for money owed and due, a certain demand for payment, a stated deadline upon which a lawsuit will be filed if the debt is not resolved, and notice of any legal rights the debtor may be entitled to receive under the Fair Debt Collection Practices Act (FDCPA).
-William R. Wohlsifer, PA does not use a standard form demand letter.
-Rather, each demand letter is drafted by a lawyer to articulate the specific facts and law relevant to your case.
+William R. Wohlsifer, PLLC, does not use a standard form demand letter.
+Rather, each demand is drafted by a lawyer to articulate the specific facts and law relevant to your case.

 Unlike a collection agency, it is our general practice to file suit if and when our stated deadline passes without payment.
-Of course, if good faith settlement negotiations are ensuing when the deadline approaches, the decision whether to file suit will be made jointly between you, the judgment creditor, and William R. Wohlsifer, PA.
-At all times William R. Wohlsifer, PA will keep you, the client, duly informed of the status and progress of this firm’s collection efforts and progress.
+Of course, if good faith settlement negotiations are ensuing when the deadline approaches, the decision whether to file suit will be made jointly between you, the judgment creditor, and William R. Wohlsifer, PLLC.
+At all times William R. Wohlsifer, PLLC, will keep you, the client, duly informed of the status and progress of this firm’s collection efforts and progress.